Palm Island: A Game in Hand is Worth Two on the Table

 For more solo replayability, Palm Island also has feats.
 Part achievement trophy, part special ability, each feat card encourages a different strategy.
 At the end of any solo game, I can check to see if I have managed to meet the requirements for any feat.
 If I have, I may “unlock” that feat card and add it to the deck for the next time I play.

 Each feat has a special ability that makes future game play easier and more interesting.

-Since I’m often playing solo games while waiting for something to happen in real life, I don’t always get to finish them in one sitting, even when they play in 15 minutes.
-Thankfully, Jon Mietling allowed for that in Palm Island.
+Since I’m often playing solo games while waiting for something to happen in real life, I don’t always get to finish a game in one sitting, even when they play in 15 minutes.
+Thankfully, Jon Mietling allowed for saving game state in Palm Island.
 The game comes with several small dividers, each about 2/3 the height of a standard card.

 Normally, these dividers split up the different elements in the box – blue deck, red deck, feats, cooperative cards, and competitive cards.
 However, they can also be flipped over and used as a marker to indicate stored resources.
 Simply insert them in front of any stored card then rotate it back into position.
 Voila!
 You can now put your deck back in the box mid-game.
 When you’re ready to resume, rotate out each resource indicated by these dividers.

 Two Players (or More)

 Palm Island comes with two decks, and rules to play either competitively or cooperatively.
 In both modes, each player goes through their deck independently and special actions happen at the end of each round.